bm98/FS20_HudBar/ReadMe.txt

-- All libraries below MUST be in the same folder as the Exe file bm98_Album.dll              A UserControl for displaying images (zoom & drag new since V0.43) bm98_hb_Controls.dll        UserControls for displaying graphs (new since V0.45) SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35) PingLib.dll                 An audio lib using Win10 Audio facilities (new since V0.43) MetarLib.dll				A METAR access library (new since V0.29)
+- All libraries below MUST be in the same folder as the Exe file bm98_Album.dll              A UserControl for displaying images (zoom & drag new since V0.43) bm98_Checklist.dll          A UserControl for displaying the Checklist Box (new since V0.53) bm98_hb_Controls.dll        UserControls for displaying graphs (new since V0.45) SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35) PingLib.dll                 An audio lib using Win10 Audio facilities (new since V0.43) MetarLib.dll                A METAR access library (new since V0.29)

 FS20_AptLib.dll             MSFS2020 Airport DB (updated)
 FSimClientIF.dll            Generic FSim Client interface definition (updated)